Deltares/ra2ce/docs/getting_started/index.rst

 .. _quick-start:

-Here’s a minimal working example to get you started:
+Here’s a basic working example to get you started:

 .. code-block:: python